Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

-There is no way to create presigned urls for `PUT` operations using either `s3cmd` or `aws`, below is a short example script using boto3 to generate a valid url.
+There is no way to create presigned urls for `PUT` operations using either `s3cmd` or `aws`.
+Below is a short example script using boto3 to generate a valid url that can be then used to add an object called `file.txt` to the defined bucket.

 ``` bash
 python3 presign.py presign file.txt